darcymason/flexelog/docs/docs/translation.md

 ```
 which produces the final .mo files used by Django's internationalization/localization.

 The `psi_translations` script reads the translation files from PSI (copies in flexelog/psi_elog/lang).
-NOTE: some of those files were renamed to put the charset into the file extension, where it was not `latin1`.
-If the files are later updated from the PSI elog source code, remember to rename them appropriately.
+Background info for developers: those files were all converted to utf-8 encoding and renamed using script `eloglang_to_utf.py` in the same folder.
+That should not need to be run again, unless updates to PSI elog language files were needed -- however would overwrite any edits made in those files, so use with caution.

 NOTE: if do *not* want users to be able to each have their own language (set by the browser),
 then remove the line